-Worker Injury
+Workplace Injury

 Reporting an Injury

 It is important to report an injury as soon as possible after seeking appropriate medical attention.
-Follow the below instructions for reporting an injury that occurs in the workplace.
-For more information, call (210) 458-8178.
+Follow the instructions below for reporting an injury that occurs in the workplace.
+For more information, call 210-458-8178.

 2. If necessary, obtain medical attention.
-If it is an emergency, seek care from the nearest urgent care facility or hospital emergency room.
-Inform the medical provider that your injury is work related.
-Your department will provide you with a Notification of On-The-Job-Injury form (English | Spanish) to give to your medical provider.
+In an emergency, seek care from the nearest urgent care facility or hospital emergency room.
+Inform the medical provider that your injury is work-related.
+Your department will provide you with a Provider Notification of On-the-Job-Injury form (English | Spanish) to give to your medical provider.

 • Select a treating physician from the network if you live in a covered service area: